mgoellnitz/dinistiq/README.md

 since it is used as the parameter name in the JSR330 annotations.
 Since names must be unique they are in this case in fact identifiers througout the whole process.

-If this is not enough, you can explicitly add some beans to be instaciated in properties files
+If this is not enough, you can explicitly add some beans to be instanciated in properties files

 ```
 unannotatedComponent=dinistiq.test.components.UnannotatedComponent